Create a Skill / Agent / Team Repository (/docs/create-skill-repo)

 Use when the user asks to research keywords or analyze search intent.

-Visibility and IP protection
+Visibility and IP protection [#visibility-and-ip-protection]

 Private repositories work well for commercial Skills: